peterhinch/micropython-micropower/UPOWER.md

 If it returns `DEEPSLEEP_RESET` then `why()` may be called.
 It will return one of the following values:

- 1. 'TAMPER' Woken by the Tamper pin (X18) (C13, W26 on Pyboard D).
+ 1. 'TAMPER' Woken by the Tamper pin (X18, C13, W26).
 See below.
  2. 'WAKEUP' Woken by RTC.wakeup().
  3. 'ALARM_A' Woken by RTC alarm A.
  4. 'ALARM_B' Woken by RTC alarm B.
- 5. 'X1' Woken by the WKUP pin (X1).
-Also known as PA0, W19.
+ 5. 'X1' Woken by the WKUP pin (X1, PA0, W19).
- 6. 'X3' (AKA PA2, W15) (Pyboard D only).
+ 6. 'X3' (X3, PA2, W15) (Pyboard D only).
- 7. 'C1' (AKA W24) (Pyboard D only).
+ 7. 'C1' (C1, W24) (Pyboard D only).
- 8. 'X18' (AKA C13, W26) (Pyboard D only).
+ 8. 'C13' (C13, X18, W26) (Pyboard D only).
 See below.
  9. `None` Reason unknown.
+(Alternative pin names in parens).

-Re pin X18 on the Pyboard D, this may be used in either of two ways.
+Re pin C13 on the Pyboard D, this may be used in either of two ways.
 The tamper mechanism is designed to interface to a switch and works with standard firmware.
-Alternatively, with adapted firmware, the `WakeupPin` class may be used, in which case 'X18' is returned.
+Alternatively, with adapted firmware, the `WakeupPin` class may be used, in which case 'C13' is returned.

 ## 2.11 Alarm class (access RTC alarms)